rsgalloway/grit/README.rst

 system with limited remote object proxying, a http back-end and easy to use command line, python and cli user interfaces.

-- README    this file
-- TODO      list of planned improvements
-- LICENSE   the license under which grit is released
-- bin       executables to be placed in /usr/local/bin
-- grit      python source code
-- test      unit tests

-This is early prototype code, is missing many important features and probably won't work for you.
+.. note:: This is early prototype code, is missing many important features and probably won't work for you.

 Documentation: http://rsgalloway.github.com/grit